ismudnx/student_db/README.md

 * You are free to use necessary gems
 * Write readable maintainable code
 * Code/Queries should be optimised for performance
+* Add/Modify db seeds based on any addtion/change in models

 ## User stories